-- 1. adopt written policies governing the public dissemination of consumer complaints through databases or downloadable data sets; - 2. publish those policies online; - 3. ensure that users are informed of the source(s), context, and procedures taken to ensure data quality, and any limitations on the integrity, objectivity, or reliability of the database or downloadable data set, including whether the information has been verified or authenticated by the agency; and - 4. adopt procedures to ensure that subjects publicly identified in consumer complaints databases or downloadable data sets are given the opportunity to post responses where practicable or request corrections or retractions, as appropriate.
+adopt written policies governing the public dissemination of consumer complaints through databases or downloadable data sets;

+25 2. publish those policies online;

+3. Informensure that users are informed of the source(s), context, and procedures taken to ensure data quality, and any limitations on the integrity, objectivity, or reliability of the database or downloadable data setthe limits of the information, including whether the information has been verified or authenticated by the agency; and adopt proceduresto ensure to permit that subjects publicly identified in consumer complaints databases or downloadable data sets are given the opportunity to respondpost responses aswhere practicable or request corrections or retractions, as appropriate.